Discover intellectual property

 CIPO web presence

-CIPO is active on popular social media platforms, such as Twitter, YouTube and LinkedIn.
+CIPO is active on popular social media platforms, such as Twitter, YouTube, LinkedIn and Facebook.

 Click on the following channels and connect with us!